Probate Q&A Series How do I probate a will to inherit land and other assets in North Carolina?

 Understanding the Probate Process in North Carolina

-When someone passes away owning land or other assets and leaves a will, North Carolina law requires you to probate that will before you can inherit.
+When someone passes away owning land or other assets and leaves a will, North Carolina law generally requires the will to be probated before the executor can administer the estate under the will.
 Probate means proving the will’s validity, settling debts, and transferring property to beneficiaries.

 Here is a step-by-step overview of how to probate a will in North Carolina: